WELCOME TO THE FOREST SCHOOL PAGE

 The Forest School programme started at Hingham Primary School in February 2017.
 We were very lucky to have received help from the following organisations:

-- The Friends of Hingham School purchased a temporary fence and a shed to store resources on site.
+- The Friends of Hingham School purchased a temporary fence and a shed to store resources .

 - Easton College sent a team from their Arboriculture department to help plant trees (February 2017) and hedgerow plants (December 2017) donated to us by the Woodland Trust.

-- The Ernest Cook Trust awarded us a grant of £1,350 so we could purchase tools and resources to use during Forest School.
+- The Ernest Cook Trust awarded us a grant of £1,350 to purchase tools and resources to use during our Forest School sessions.

 - Norwich Town Close Estate Charity awarded us a £10,000 grant to build an outdoor classroom in our developing woodland area.

-- Norse awarded us a £750 to make our outdoor classroom fully accessible.
+- Norse awarded us a £750 grant to make our outdoor classroom fully accessible.